ni5arga/website-blocker/README.md

 3. **Adjust Host Path (if needed)**

    The path to the `hosts` file is set automatically based on your operating system.
-Change it in `blocker.go` and `fallback.go` if necessary.
+Change it in `blocker.go` if necessary.

 ## Usage